 The Insurance Company Responds to Your Claim

-After the insurance company receives your injury claim, they must respond.
-If your evidence is valid and strong, the insurance company can approve your claim and pay the amount you’re requesting.
-However, it’s very common for insurance companies to fight injury claims and make it difficult for you to get the full amount you deserve.
+After the insurance company receives your personal injury claim, they must respond.
+If your evidence is compelling, the insurance company can approve your claim and pay the amount you demand.
+However, it’s common for insurance companies to fight injury claims, making it difficult to get the full amount you deserve.

 The insurance company might use tactics like:

-- Blaming you for a portion or all of the accident
+- Blaming you for a portion of or all of the accident.

-You’ll want to have a motorcycle accident lawyer on your side at this point, as they can communicate with the insurance company for you and make sure they don’t take advantage of you.
-Do not accept any money, give any recorded statements, or sign anything from the insurance company without consulting an attorney first.
+You’ll want a motorcycle accident lawyer on your side, as they can communicate with the insurance company on your behalf and ensure they don’t take advantage of you.
+Do not accept money, give recorded statements, or sign anything from the insurance company without consulting an attorney first.

 Negotiation and Settlement

 If the insurance company offers you a lowball settlement, denies your claim, or drags things out in some other way, your lawyer will work to negotiate with them.
-The goal is to get the fairest compensation possible to help cover all of your damages.
+The goal is to get the maximum compensation to cover your past, present, and future damages.

 You might wait 20–30 days before receiving the first settlement offer from the insurance company.
-Negotiation may take several more weeks, which is why this process typically takes from 30 days to six weeks.
-The amount of time it takes will depend on how the negotiation goes.
+After that, negotiation may take several more weeks, so this process typically takes 30 days to six weeks.
+The exact time it takes will depend on how the negotiation goes.

-More complex cases are more likely to encounter issues and take longer to settle.
+More complex cases will likely encounter issues and take longer to settle.
 Your lawyer will work to strengthen your claim as much as possible so there’s little for the insurance company to contest.
-If all goes well, the actual settlement should proceed swiftly.
+If all goes well, the actual settlement should get paid swiftly.

-If your lawyer is able to negotiate a settlement that works for you, the insurance company will have to sign a release form.
-This means you’re accepting the settlement amount and closing your case.
-You will not be able to pursue further legal action regarding this accident.
+If your lawyer negotiates a fair settlement, the insurance company will have you sign a release.
+Signing this settlement agreement means accepting the offered amount and closing your case.
+As a result, you will not be able to pursue further legal action regarding this accident.

-Most motorcycle accident claims settle at this point.
-If you work with an experienced lawyer, chances are good that you can reach a settlement that helps cover your damages.
-However, some cases are not so straightforward and your lawyer might discuss filing a lawsuit.
+Most motorcycle accident claims settle this way.
+If you work with an experienced lawyer, chances are you can reach a settlement that adequately covers your damages.
+However, some cases are not as straightforward as others, and your lawyer might recommend filing a lawsuit.

-If you decide to take the at-fault party and their insurance company to court, the timeline will be longer.
-Even after you decide to sue, there will be opportunities to reach a settlement before the actual trial date.
-Insurance companies will typically try to settle to avoid the costs of a trial.
+While your attorney will guide you through the legal process, the timeline will be longer if you decide to take the at-fault party and their insurance company to court.
+Even after you decide to sue, there will be opportunities to settle on the trial date.
+Insurance companies will typically try to settle to avoid the costs associated with a trial.

 Talk to a Motorcycle Accident Lawyer for Free Today

-How long your motorcycle accident claim will take to settle depends on the exact details of your case.
-That being said, chances are good that you can reach a settlement within a year or two, depending on how long it takes your injuries to heal.
-To have the best chance at full compensation for your damages, reach out to John Foy & Associates today.
+In a nutshell, the amount of time your motorcycle accident claim will take to settle depends on the specifics of your case.
+That said, chances are good that you can settle within a year or two, depending on how long your injuries heal.
+For the best chance at recovering full compensation for your damages, contact John Foy & Associates today.

-Our motorcycle accident lawyers have been helping injured bikers for over 20 years.
-We know what it takes to win cases, and we don’t charge a fee unless we win you money.
-Call us at (404) 400-4000 or contact us online to schedule a FREE consultation today.
+Our experienced motorcycle accident lawyers have been helping injured bikers for over 20 years.
+We know what it takes to win these cases and don’t charge a fee unless we get you money.
+So call us today or contact us online to schedule a free consultation.